dhirenshumsher/greenbird-configuration/README.md

 src/main/resources/gb-conf/spring/myothermodule-context.xml
 ```

+#### Loading configuration properties from the file system
+It is possible to load configuration property files from the file system in addition to the classpath.
+You can configure one or more folders on the file system to be scanned for configuration properties in the same way as
+the `gb-config` classpath folders are scanned.

+Configuration loaded from the file system always takes precedence over the configuration loaded from the classpath.

+You define what folders to scan by defining them in properties with names ending with `greenbird.config.dir`.
+So `greenbird.config.dir`, `foo.greenbird.config.dir` and `bar.greenbird.config.dir` can all be defined to load
+different folders.

+There are three ways these properties can be defined:

+1. As environment variables.
+Note that *nix environments do not allow periods (.) in environment variable names but
+     you can use the synonym `greenbird_config_dir` instead.
+E.g. `export foo_greenbird_config_dir=/etc/myapp/myconfigfolder`.
+2. As Java system properties.
+E.g. starting your app with `-Dfoo.greenbird.config.dir=/etc/myapp/myconfigfolder -Dbar.greenbird.config.dir=/etc/myapp/myotherconfigfolder`.
+3. As configuration properties in your classpath configuration.
+E.g. adding `foo.greenbird.config.dir=/etc/myapp/myconfigfolder` to `/gb-conf/mymodule-prod.properties`.

+The list above also define the order of precedence between the loading methods.

 #### Spring context definition files
 These are regular Spring configuration files.
 The only special requirement we have for them is that they are named using the `*-context.xml` naming pattern.
 In addition to vanilla Spring files you can also add other definition files that are based on Spring, E.g. Mule ESB flow definitions.